iTwin/itwinjs-core/common/api/ui-ninezone.api.md

     getMaxGrowSelfBy(layoutToShrink: Layout, layout: Layout): number;
     // (undocumented)
     getMaxShrinkLayout(layoutToShrink: Layout, shrinkBy: number): number;
-    // Warning: (ae-incompatible-release-tags) The symbol "getResizedBounds" is marked as @alpha, but its signature references "Rectangle" which is marked as @internal
-    //
     // (undocumented)
     getResizedBounds(bounds: Rectangle, growBy: number): Rectangle;
-    // Warning: (ae-incompatible-release-tags) The symbol "getSpaceToRoot" is marked as @alpha, but its signature references "Rectangle" which is marked as @internal
-    //
     // (undocumented)
     getSpaceToRoot(bounds: Rectangle, root: Root): number;
     // (undocumented)